Recipe #5

 Note:

-If you'd like to add a white roux for a thicker consistency put two tablespoons of vegetable oil or butter into a pan and then add a tablespoon of flour.
-You can season it with grated nutmeg or paprika.
-Now pour over your cabbage rolls and bake for another half hour.
+If you'd like to add a white roux for a thicker sauce put two tablespoons of vegetable oil (or butter) into a pan and then add a tablespoon or two of flour.
+You can season it with some grated nutmeg or sweet paprika powder.
+Stir well and then add about 300 ml of water or vegetable broth.
+Now pour over your cabbage rolls and bake for 10 more minutes.

 Recipe #5